Board of Directors

-WJI - Craig Johnson, an attorney with the Milwaukee law firm of Sweet and Associates, has been practicing criminal law for 20 years.
+WJI and WJIA - Craig Johnson, an attorney with the Milwaukee law firm of Sweet and Associates, has been practicing criminal law for 20 years.
 He also handles employment and labor law.
 Craig is a frequent presenter at continuing legal education seminars.

 WJI - Robert Lerner is a retired attorney who specialized in criminal law for 35 years after being a federal prosecutor in the 1960s.
 He was listed in the Best Lawyers in America for his work.

-WJI - Edgar Lin is an attorney at Buting, Williams & Stilling, where he practices immigration, civil rights and criminal law.
+WJI and WJIA - Edgar Lin is an attorney at Buting, Williams & Stilling, where he practices immigration, civil rights and criminal law.
 He previously worked with the Public Defenders Office--Milwaukee Trial Division.
 In 2014, he was named an Up and Coming Lawyer by the Wisconsin Law Journal.
 Prior to attending the University of Wisconsin Law School, he worked in the financial sector in Hong Kong and Tokyo.